Learn how to keep track of website visitors coming into your marketing and sales funnel.

 Triuvare identified their ICT Tendering Guide was a key piece of content read by target customers who were much closer to making a final purchasing decision.

 So, they used Leadfeeder to collect the company names of people viewing that page, and prioritized contacting them since they understand “it is very important to contact them as soon as possible, as that has proven impact on which provider the customer will choose.”

-Triuvare were able build a more refined content creation and promotion process by understanding what content attracted their best customers, improving the ROI of their entire content marketing strategy.
+Triuvare was able to build a more refined content creation and promotion process by understanding what content attracted their best customers, improving the ROI of their entire content marketing strategy.

 7 practical uses for sales teams

-Now we’ve covered how your marketing team can use website visitor tracking software, let’s move onto sales teams.
+Now we’ve covered how your marketing team can use website visitor tracking, let’s move onto sales teams.

 (After all, they’re the people who will be reaching out to the companies you identify!)

 From identifying high-quality leads to pitching your services to them, here are seven practical tips for sales reps to make the most out of website visitor tracking.

 37% of salespeople say prospecting is the hardest part of the job.
 Source

 How many times do you create a list of target customers or dream accounts you’d love to provide your products or services to?